tabhero/chrome-extension/README.md

 FIREBASE_MESSAGING_SENDER_ID=...
 FIREBASE_MEASUREMENT_ID=...
 ```

+Whitelist the chrome extension ID in Firebase and perform other necessary steps as instructed in the [Firebase authentication docs](https://firebase.google.com/docs/auth/web/google-signin#authenticate_with_firebase_in_a_chrome_extension).

+## Development

+### Developing Components

+The components can be developed in isolation in storybook: `npm run storybook`

+### Developing the App

 The `public` folder is where the svelte-built chrome extension lives.
 The html files there should reference the svelte js bundles.
 Hot-reloading isn't set up.
 So to develop, use the following workflow: